-Investors in the funds or separate accounts, private client or wrap accounts can redeem their investments at any time, which could adversely affect our earnings.
+Investors in the funds or separate, wrap, unified managed or private client accounts can redeem their investments at any time, which could adversely affect our earnings.

 Funds' investors may redeem their investments in those Funds at any time without prior notice.
-Separate, private client or wrap account clients may also redeem their investments at any time.
+Separate, wrap, unified managed or private client account clients may also redeem their investments at any time.
 Investors may reduce the aggregate amount of AUM for any number of reasons, including investment performance, rebalancing decisions, changes in prevailing interest rates and financial market performance.
 In a declining stock market, the pace of mutual fund and separate accounts redemptions could accelerate.
 Poor performance relative to other asset management firms tends to result in decreased purchases of mutual fund shares and increased redemptions of mutual fund shares.
 The redemption of investments in Funds or separate accounts managed by us would adversely affect our revenues, which are substantially dependent upon the AUM in the Funds and separate accounts.
 If redemptions of investments in the Funds or separate accounts caused our revenues to decline, it could have a material adverse effect on our earnings.